smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 Pure poetry, that.
 Somehow I remember these words seeming more profound coming out of Winamp 3.

----

-## Literal fake object
+## "Hitching a ride with a big fake rubber thumb"

-- M936: Soul Music / Everlast / White Trash Beautiful / 2004 -- jacks
+- M704: Teenage Dirtbag / Wheatus / Teenage Dirtbag / 2000 -- situation
 - M650: Psychosocial / Slipknot / {sic}nesses: Live at Download / 2010 -- lie
+- M501: You Get What You Give / The New Radicals / The Trip: Dirty Vegas / 2003 -- computer / fake celebrities
 - M122: Cowboy / Kid Rock / Live Trucker / 2006 -- breasts
 - M118: Hot Dog / Limp Bizkit / Chocolate Starfish and the Hot Dog Flavored Water / 2000 -- titties
 - M061: Right Now / SR-71 / Now You See Inside / 2000 -- plastic submarine
-- M059: Still Take You Home / Arctic Monkeys / Whatever People Say I Am, That's What I'm Not / 2006 -- tan
+- [indie punky] M059: Still Take You Home / Arctic Monkeys / Whatever People Say I Am, That's What I'm Not / 2006 -- tan
-- M030: Slipped Away / Avril Lavigne / Under My Skin / 2004 -- incident
 - M028: Boom! / System of a Down / Steal This Album! / 2002 -- lawn/houses
+- M027: Satellite / P.O.D. / Lay It Down [Screwed] / 2001 -- environmental CHRISTIAN
-- M024: Screaming Infidelities / Dashboard Confessional / The Places You Have Come to Fear the Most / 2001 -- eyes
+- [e] M024: Screaming Infidelities / Dashboard Confessional / The Places You Have Come to Fear the Most / 2001 -- eyes
+- M007: Will You / P.O.D. / Payable on Death / 2003 -- situation nonsensical
+- M005: Billy Spleen / Sum 41 / Does This Look Infected?
+[Clean] / 2002 -- reality
+- [rap] M003: No Matter What They Say / Lil' Kim / The Notorious K.I.M. / 2000 -- what you hear
-- M002: Between the End and Where We Lie / Thrice / Vheissu [iTunes Bonus Edition] / 2005 -- sky
+- [e] M002: Between the End and Where We Lie / Thrice / Vheissu [iTunes Bonus Edition] / 2005 -- sky
 - M001: Over / Jimmy Eat World / Stay on My Side Tonight / 2005 -- attention
-- M001: LAX / Big D and the Kids Table / How It Goes / 2004 -- heart/world
+- [late] M001: Are You Ready to Live? / Korn / Korn III: Remember Who You Are / 2010 -- NOUN environment
-- K763: Simple Livin' / Gym Class Heroes / The Papercut Chronicles [Bonus CD] / 2005 -- something
+- K913: Out of My Face / Saving Abel / Saving Abel [Clean] / 2008 -- environment: everything is
 - K750: American X / Black Rebel Motorcycle Club / Baby 81 / 2007 -- soul
-- K635: Everybody's Friend / Jane's Addiction / Strays / 2003 -- shaken head
-- K353: Out of Sight / Smash Mouth / Smash Mouth / 2001 -- rubber thumb

-## Noun

-- M003: No Matter What They Say / Lil' Kim / The Notorious K.I.M. / 2000 -- what you hear
-- M003: Fuck You / Damageplan / New Found Power / 2004 -- fakery
-- K441: Suffer / Sevendust / Alpha [Amended] [U.S. Version] / 2007
+- K441: Suffer / Sevendust / Alpha [Amended] [U.S. Version] / 2007 -- NOUN nonsensical

-## Fake as an environmental element

-- M704: Teenage Dirtbag / Wheatus / Teenage Dirtbag / 2000
-- M005: Billy Spleen / Sum 41 / Does This Look Infected?
-[Clean] / 2002
+- [off genre] K023: Mount Normal / Blues Traveler / Truth Be Told / 2003 -- probably situation/environment

+---

+## Trapt vs Staind

+- M004: Pardon Me / Staind / Illusion of Progress / 2008 -- ACTION, pretenting to still like enemy
+- M001: New Beginning / Trapt / Trapt [DualDisc] / 2002 -- ACTION, trying to choose a life path
-- M001: Are You Ready to Live? / Korn / Korn III: Remember Who You Are / 2010
+- M001: Cross to Bear / Staind / Chapter V / 2005 -- ACTION, waiting for enemy to leave
-- K913: Out of My Face / Saving Abel / Saving Abel [Clean] / 2008
-- K061: Sierra's Song / The All-American Rejects / 90210 / 2009
+- [not angry] M001: Take This / Staind / Chapter V [Clean] / 2005 -- ACTION, waiting for enemy to leave
+- K993: Intro / Staind / 14 Shades of Grey [DVD Audio] / 2003 -- CLASS
+- K610: The Last Tear / Trapt / Only Through the Pain / 2008 -- ACTION, criticizing the way another person lives

 ## Faking as an action

+- M846: No Diggity / Blackstreet / Maynard's Mirrorball Classics / 2006
 - M622: Womanizer / Britney Spears / The Singles Collection [Box Set] / 2009
 - M504: Pretty Fly (For a White Guy) / The Offspring / Greatest Hits [DualDisc] / 2005
 - M191: Fell on Black Days / Soundgarden / Telephantasm [CD/DVD] / 2010